TurBoss/blt/doc/tree.rst

 *treeName* **root** ?\ *rootNode*\ ?
   Sets or gets the root node of the tree.
-If no *rootNode* argument is present, this command returns the ID of the root node.
+If no *rootNode* argument is present, this command returns the node ID of the root node.
 Normally this is "0".
 If a *rootNode* argument is provided, it will become the new root of the tree.
 This lets you temporarily work within a subset of the tree.
 Changing the root affects operations such as **next**, **path**, **previous**, etc.

 *treeName* **set** *nodeName* ?\ *varName* *value* ... ?
-  Sets one or more variables in *nodeName*.  *NodeName* is a index or tag and may refer to more than one node (like "all").  *VarName* is the name of a variable and *value* is its respective value.
+  Sets zero or more variables in *nodeName*.  *NodeName* is a node ID or tag and may refer to more than one node (like "all").  *VarName* is the name of a variable and *value* is its respective value.
 This operation may trigger **write** and **create** data traces.

 *treeName* **size** *nodeName*
-  Returns the number of nodes in the subtree.
-This includes the node and all its descendants.
-For example, the size of a leaf node is 1. *NodeName* is a index or tag (like "root") but may not reference muliple nodes.
+  Returns the number of nodes in the subtree whose root is *nodeName*.
+This includes *nodeName* and all its descendants.
+For example, the size of a leaf node is 1. *NodeName* is a node ID or tag (like "root") but may not reference multriple nodes.

 *treeName* **sort** *nodeName* ?\ *switches* ... ?
   Sorts the subtree starting at *nodeName*.
 The following switches are